tornikegomareli/Deque/README.md

 Using a circular buffer as storage, the Deque custom collection type in Swift offers a double-ended queue data structure.
 At both ends of the queue, it enables efficient insertion and removal operations.

 This implementation still requires some performance optimizations, such as lazy resizing and the use of a custom index type to prevent pointless range checks.
-Although I believe my Medium article, which is the reason for this, is doing its job in this context, I may add more improvements in the future, solely for educational uses.
+Although I believe it is enough for my Medium article, which is the reason for this, and data structure is doing its job in this context, I may add more improvements in the future, solely for educational uses.

 Please refrain from using this data structure in your projects as it is a long way from being ready for production.